mayankdutta/programming_basics/maintenance.md

 - process of modifying a software system or component after delivery to correct faults, improve performance.

 ##### Architectural transformation
-- generally change from a centralized to a distributed architecture.
+- generally change from a centralised to a distributed architecture.

 ##### Software re-engineering
 - no new functionality is added to system.
-- it is restructured & reorganized to facilitate future changes.
+- it is restructured & reorganised to facilitate future changes.

 #### types of maintenance.
 - **corrective** concerned with fixing errors, observed when the software is in the use.